 Action: Request support from the OCDS Helpdesk to model your extensions.

 Action: Share your extensions with the OCDS community on GitHub.

 As covered in the Design phase, different users will need information in different ways.
 Some will need bulk downloads, some will need APIs, some will need CSVs, most will need change history published on a timely basis with individual releases and records.

 Check your data¶

 The Data Review Tool reports any structural issues with your data.
-It checks whether your data makes sense and uses OCDS Show to display a preview of your data, so that you can check whether the information is appearing in the correct place within the schema.
-You can also use OCDS Show directly.
+It checks whether your data makes sense and displays a preview of your data, so that you can check whether the information is appearing in the correct place within the schema.

 Action: Upload some data to the OCDS Data Review Tool.

 Action: Request feedback on your draft data from the OCDS Helpdesk.

 Tool: The jOCDS Validator can be used for bulk checking of the structure and format of OCDS data